 The Bible has been translated into the Newahi language, and several other Christian resources are available to the Newah at this time.
 Prayer is the key to reaching these precious people with the Gospel.

-* Ask God to grant wisdom and favor to the missions agencies that are currently focusing on the Newah.
+Ask God to grant wisdom and favor to missions agencies currently focusing on the Newah.

-* Ask the Lord to bring forth a triumphant Newah church for the glory of His name!
+Ask the Lord to bring forth a strong and growing Newah church for the glory of His name!